govuk-one-login/mobile-id-check-async/test-resources/README.md

 ### Installing dependencies

-Before installing any modules, you must add an `.npmrc` file - in the root directory or on the same level as the `package.json` - with the contents `ignore-scripts=true`.
+Before installing any modules, you must add an `.npmrc` file - in the root directory i.e. the same level as the `package.json` - with the contents `ignore-scripts=true`.

 ```bash